Elijah1368/WeatherChatApp/README.md

 # Weather Chat Mobile App

-Chat Weater mobile app for TCSS 450.
+Chat Weater mobile app for TCSS 450 group project.
 ---

 Check a detailed weather forecast of your location in a mobile app.